-- Two related varieties are normally considered varieties of the same language if users of each variety have inherent understanding of the other variety (that is, can understand based on knowledge of their own variety without needing to learn the other variety) at a functional level. - Where intelligibility between varieties is marginal, the existence of a common literature or of a common ethnolinguistic identity with a central variety that both understand can be strong indicators that they should nevertheless be considered varieties of the same language. - Where there is enough intelligibility between varieties to enable communication, the existence of well-established distinct ethnolinguistic identities can be a strong indicator that they should nevertheless be considered to be different languages - (b) Referring to the criteria given above, give the rationale for splitting the existing code element into two or more languages, or for requesting a separate identifier for the divergent variety: - (c) Does the existing language code element represent a major language in which there already exists a significant body of literature and research?
+- Two related varieties are normally considered varieties of the same language if users of each variety have inherent understanding of the other variety (that is, can understand based on knowledge of their own variety without needing to learn the other variety) at a functional level. - Where intelligibility between varieties is marginal, the existence of a common literature or of a common ethnolinguistic identity with a central variety that both understand can be strong indicators that they should nevertheless be considered varieties of the same language. - Where there is enough intelligibility between varieties to enable communication, the existence of well-established distinct ethnolinguistic identities can be a strong indicator that they should nevertheless be considered to be different languages - (c) Referring to the criteria given above, give the rationale for splitting the existing code element into two or more languages, or for requesting a separate identifier for the divergent variety: Omati is the name of a village, and not the name of a language, so the name Omati should be replaced by the two new names: Mouwase and Barikewa.
+Although reports indicate that there is some mutual intelligibility between speakers of the Mouwase and Barikewa languages, speakers of these languages see themselves as having distinct linguistic identities.
+They recognize that both languages are part of the "Kaser" subgroup, but still identify Mouwase and Barikewa as separate varieties.
+Lexicostatistics confirms their status as separate languages, as there is only 38% lexical similarity between them. - (c) Does the existing language code element represent a major language in which there already exists a significant body of literature and research?
 Are there contexts in which all the proposed separate languages may still be considered the same language-as in having a common linguistic identity, a shared (or undistinguished) body of literature, a written form in common, etc.?
 Please comment.
+There is not a significant body of literature or research in either language.
+Mouwase and Barikewa speakers both identify themselves as part of the Kaser language group.